Predictive stability filters for nonlinear dynamical systems affected by disturbances: Example and linear filter design

 The miniature vehicle dynamics are described using a nonlinear dynamic bicycle model with Pacejka tire forces as described in~\cite[Section IV]{tearle2021predictive}, where we scale the forces by $0.3$ to model low friction.
 The system has states $x\in\mathbb R^5$, $x = [p_y,\Psi,v_x,v_y,r]$ and inputs $u = [\delta, \tau]$, where $p_y$ describes the lateral offset along a straight road and $\Psi$ is the relative heading angle; $v_x$, $v_y$ and $r$ are the velocities and the yaw rate of change of the vehicle body frame.
 Finally, $\delta$ is the steering angle and $\tau$ is the drive command.
 The continuous system dynamics are discretized using a zero-order input hold over a sampling period of $10$ milliseconds, integrated using a 4th-order Runge-Kutta method to obtain $x^+=f(x,u)$.
 The safety constraints are given by a maximal lateral offset $|p_y|\leq 0.1$ and stability is defined with respect to the stage cost function $l(x,u) \vcentcolon = \frac{1}{2}x^{\top}Qx + \frac{1}{2}u^{\top}Ru^{\top}$ with $Q=4\cdot I_5$ and $R=2\cdot I_2$.
 We apply the design procedure presented in Section~\ref{sec:design} by linearizing the nonlinear system at $1.1~[\mathrm{ms}^{-1}]$.
 The polytopic set $\mathcal W$ from which the disturbances are drawn is chosen to approximately cover the neglected nonlinearities, i.e., $Ax+Bu-f(x,u)$, within smaller state bounds given by $-\bar x \leq x \leq \bar x$ with $\bar x = [0.1,0.26,1.3,0.5,\pi/2,0.61]$.
 Selecting $K$ and $P$ as the LQR solution with respect to $Q$ and $R$ allows us to apply the design procedure described in Section~\ref{sec:design}, where we have computed the constraint tightenings by solving a linear programming problem per half-space using SciPy~\citep{huangfu2018parallelizing}.
 The terminal set according to Assumption~\ref{assum:rpi_chisci} has been computed as described, e.g., in \cite{borrelli2017predictive} using the polytope toolbox within the TuLiP library~\citep{filippidis2016control}.

-The simulations were performed for different values of $\rho$, ranging from strictly stabilizing ($\rho=0$), relaxed stabilizing ($\rho=0.5$), to the predictive safety filter case ($\rho=1000$).
+The simulations were performed for different values of $\rho$, ranging from strictly stabilizing ($\rho\!=\!0$), relaxed stabilizing ($\rho\!=\!0.99$), to the predictive safety filter case ($\rho\!=\!1000$).
 The results are presented in Figure~\ref{fig:illustrations_experiments}.
-Simulations were performed for each value of $\rho$ using both the linear system used for design with simulated additive disturbances (Figure~\ref{fig:illustrations_experiments}, top) and the nonlinear system (Figure~\ref{fig:illustrations_experiments}, bottom).
-Although the desired control action may result in constraint violations and fail to satisfy the desired stability properties, the application of the safety filter ($\rho=1000$) ensures constraint satisfaction.
-Additionally, the application of the stability filter ($\rho=0,\rho=0.5)$ enforces the stability criteria as per Theorem~\ref{thm:main_result}, even in the presence of disturbances.
-Relaxing the stability criteria from $\rho=0$ to $\rho=0.5$ results in fewer interventions, while still ensuring stability with slower convergence.
+Simulations were performed for each value of $\rho$ using both the linearized system dynamics (Figure~\ref{fig:illustrations_experiments}, top) and the nonlinear dynamics (Figure~\ref{fig:illustrations_experiments}, bottom).
+The linear system simulation uses uniformly sampled additive disturbances from the set $\mathcal{W}$ for which the stability filter was designed, while in the nonlinear case the nominal dynamics are used.
+Although the desired control action may result in constraint violations and fail to satisfy the desired stability properties, the application of the safety filter ($\rho\!=\!1000$) ensures constraint satisfaction.
+Additionally, the application of the stability filter ($\rho\!=\!0,\rho\!=\!0.99)$ enforces the stability criteria as per Theorem~\ref{thm:main_result}, even in the presence of disturbances.
+Relaxing the stability criteria from $\rho\!=\!0$ to $\rho\!=\!0.99$ results in fewer interventions, while still ensuring stability with slower convergence.
 This provides a tuning parameter for practical applications supported by the theoretical analysis of the proposed method.
+We note that the stability filter designed for the linear system achieves similar performance when applied to the nominal nonlinear system dynamics.
+In this case, the interventions are less frequent due to the accuracy of the linearized model around the steady-state, while in the linear case, the disturbance is drawn uniformly from $\mathcal{W}$ at every time step, resulting in interventions due to the stability constraint even close to the steady-state.